grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 ### repairing and pumping out the cargo hold

 Back through the crew quarters and down the steep flight of steel stairs into the cargo hold.
-Bastian and Gregory were laying out heavy cloth-covered hoses down the center of the cargo bay and hooking them up to portable electric bilge pumps the size of small refrigerators.
+Bastian and Gregory were laying out heavy cloth-covered hoses down the center of the cargo hold and hooking them up to portable electric bilge pumps the size of small refrigerators.

 Owen had his own electric pump, a smaller one, and was feeding an air hose to Chips who was in water over her head with a welding torch in one hand and wearing a diving mask that was connected to the air host.
-The welding torch was connected by hoses to welding tanks in a rack with wheels propped at the shore of the lake filling the cargo bay.
+The welding torch was connected by hoses to welding tanks in a rack with wheels propped at the shore of the lake filling the cargo hold.

 Chips dove down and there was a quiet moment before a hot blue light lit up the black lake from under the surface, wavered for a for moments, and then died away.
 This repeated a few times before Chips' head broke back through the surface.
 She ripped off the diving mask.
 "Own!
 I need another piece of steel plate, and another brace."

 "Alrighty Chips!"
 Called the kid from the shore.
 Owen was wearing the same greasy-slick rubber waders Chips had had on earlier.
 He selected some metal bits from a pile of scraps piled on the grating next to the welding tanks and waded into the foul bilge to hand them to Chips.

-Every sound in the cargo bay echoed back and forth off the exposed steel inner side of the pressure hull.
+Every sound in the cargo hold echoed back and forth off the exposed steel inner side of the pressure hull.
 That was normal, and Captain Percy was used to it.
-What really ate at her instincts though was the way the pool of water filling one end of the cargo bay changed the sound.
+What really ate at her instincts though was the way the pool of water filling one end of the cargo hold changed the sound.
 It was hard to pin down precisely how it changed.
 It sounded like a room with a pool for athletics.
 It was a quality of sound that should never be heard on a submarine.

 She sipped her coffee and watched Chips dive again with her plates in one hand.
 More blue light from under the water.
 Percy had an idea to go and track down a meter stick and prop it in the water, so they could all see when the water started to lower.
 But then thought better of that, considering the strong possibility of the water quickly rising over the top of the stick.